Lighting 101 - Understanding Your Flash

 The Bare Essentials

 Most flashes, including the one you probably already have, include that capability.
 And that's the only thing that is mandatory, because you are going to learn how to light in manual mode.
 If your flash has that, skip buying another flash for right now until you have a chance to play with the gear you already have.
-You may really be surprised at what you can learn to do with it.
+Moving into off-camera lighting is going to be very inexpensive for you.